LSI (Latent Semantic Indexing) is a way that search engines understand whether your content is really on-topic and in-depth or just spam.

 1. It reads the article

 2. It determines “keyword density” of each word or phrase in the article.
 This means that it looks at the entire number of words in the article and finds how many times particular words or phrases are repeated in the article.
 Words and phrases that are repeated more often have higher keyword density.
-This is how the search engine knows what your article is about.
+This is how the search engines knows what your article is about.
 So for an article about “desktop PC cases,” that phrase might appear 4 times in your 700-word article.
 That would give it a density of about 1.7%.
 (12/700 = 1.7%).

 We use 12 because “desktop PC cases” is comprised of 3 words, so 3 words X 4 appearances = 12.
-You can help the search engine figure out what your article is about by including the keyword in the title, first paragraph, and last paragraph of your article, as the search engines know to put extra emphasis on these areas of the article.
+You can help the search engines figure out what your article is about by including the keyword in the title, first paragraph, and last paragraph of your article, as the search engines know to put extra emphasis on these areas of the article.

 3. It picks out the words and phrases with the highest keyword density and uses those to determine what the article is about (in essence, the article is assigned a “relevancy score”).
 So for our “desktop PC cases” example, if it finds a high keyword density of “desktop PC cases” then it knows to expect high densities of other related terms (LSI terms), like: ATX, cooling, power supply, motherboard, gaming case, custom case, etc…